Lens/FreeCAD Integration

 There is also an issue on the server that I can't easily solve myself and affects the Lens addon:

-The addon itself has seen some improvements as well, mostly related to managing versions for the addon (package.xml) and adding pre-commit and CI support for linting and remaing REUSE compliant:
+The addon itself has seen some improvements as well, mostly related to managing versions for the addon (package.xml) and adding pre-commit and CI support for linting and remaining REUSE compliant:

 Finally, I've updated the FreeCAD forum and there is a First Robotics Competition team working in FreeCAD that set up an Ondsel Server as well: